kelly70ve/gatsby-react-portfolio/src/pages/portfolio/CampLit/index.md

 Having used many other applications for studying such as quizlet, our group decided to come up with a way that we can streamline studying.
 With the virtual flashcards users are able to customize the information to fit their studying needs.

-This project has been completed with no known bugs and can be viewed <a href="https://camplit.herokuapp.com/" target="_blank">here</a>.
+This project has been completed with no known bugs and can be viewed <a href="https://camplit.herokuapp.com/" target="_blank" rel="noreferrer">here</a>.
 The project is responsive and can be viewed on mobile, tablet or desktop.